LungiO/resume/README.md

 **Github:** cassianomon

 ## About me
 Front-end Developer since 2012.
 Studying Software Engineering at the Federal Technological University of Paraná.
 I have worked with PWA projects with Angular, hybrid mobile apps and more.
-Always looking for new ways to make the right work.
+Always looking for new ways to make the right thing.

 ## Skills